Summer is just around the bend, and so is your next outdoor excursion to the Great Smoky Mountains.

 The park itself is centered around the ridgeline of the Great Smoky Mountains, which is a component of the Blue Ridge Mountains.
 This area is also part of the greater Appalachian Mountain Range.

-The park is rich with natural beauty and features elevations ranging from 876 feet near Abrams Falls (#3 on the list below) to about 6,600 feet at the peak of Clingmans Dome (#1 on the list below).
+The park is rich with natural beauty and features elevations ranging from 876 feet near Abrams Falls to about 6,600 feet at the peak of Clingmans Dome.

 Interestingly, the park’s climate is typically high in humidity, as well as precipitation.
-In fact, rainfall in the park is higher than anywhere else in the U.S. (but not as much as levels seen in the Pacific Northwest, Hawaii, and Alaska).
+In fact, rainfall in the park is higher than many places in the U.S. It isn’t uncommon to see 80 inches of rain in the high elevations every year!

-High precipitation levels and old growth forests have created a park which is rich with life.
+High precipitation levels and the largest patch of old growth forest left on the east coast have created a park which is rich with life.
 As such, the park is home to an estimated 10,000 different species of plants and animals.
 However, there could be many, many more undocumented species.

 With so much to explore, hiking in the Smoky Mountains is by far the best way to get acquainted with this historic national park.

-In this post, we’ll explore some of the best trails and hiking destinations it has to offer.
+Once you know how to have the best experience on our hiking trails, explore some of the best trails and hiking destinations the park has to offer.

 Hiking in the Smoky Mountains

-Nestled between the borders of Tennessee and North Carolina, the Great Smoky Mountains is a park blooming with outdoor fun and adventure.
+Nestled in the woods across the borders of Tennessee and North Carolina, the Great Smoky Mountains is a park blooming with outdoor fun and adventure.